 - Career and education history.
 Helps prospective clients think you’re experienced and qualified for their projects.

 - Recognitions.
-Include awards and certificates, making you look promising and be considered the expert in the industry.
+Include awards and certificates, making you look promising and be considered an expert in the industry.

 4. Beautiful Web Design